hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 slackpkg install multilib
 ```

 The [official](http://alien.slackbook.org/dokuwiki/doku.php?id=slackware:multilib) method works fine too.
 Just follow the **'Quick n' dirty'** instructions section of the linked wiki page.
-It is not necessary to also complete the 'Detailed' instructions further down that page, but it might help in understanding what is going on.
+It is not necessary to also complete the 'Detailed' instructions further down the page, but it might help in understanding what is going on.

 [phenixia2003](https://www.linuxquestions.org/questions/slackware-14/slackware64-and-my-stupidity-4175484839/#post5066064) gives a good overview of all the available methods for installing multilib.